Yes, America's Anchorman is away and this is your official EIB Anchor Baby clinging on before the wall along the northern border is built.

 There's no one who can vouch for him.

-They've called for an investigation into President elect Donald Trump's transition effort, asking whether the disarray in the transition team has, quote, affected his ability to effectively serve the American public, unquote.
+They've called for an investigation into President-elect Donald Trump's transition effort, asking whether the disarray in the transition team has, quote, affected his ability to effectively serve the American public, unquote.

 No, they're not.

-So we have to rule him mentally incompetent and replace him with uh somebody else like Keith Ellison.
+So we have to rule him mentally incompetent and replace him with somebody else like Keith Ellison.

-That's that's what they're trying.
+That's what they're trying.

-Uh then there's the Electoral College.
+Then there's the Electoral College.

-Vox Vox, which is the the great uh what passes for thinking uh on the Democrat side of things, claims that the electoral college magnifies the power of white votes, because by according by by bigging up uh rural states uh so that uh states with hardly anybody in them,
+Vox, which is the great what passes for thinking on the Democrat side of things, claims that the Electoral College magnifies the power of white votes.

 And why wouldn't he be?

-He lives in a state that's ninety-eight point nine nine nine nine nine nine nine nine percent white.
+He lives in a state that's 98.99999999% white.

-So Vox is claiming the electoral college is racist, racist.
+So Vox is claiming the Electoral College is racist, racist.

 So we're just one Supreme Court suit away from having the Constitution ruled unconstitutional.